dylan-lang/opendylan/documentation/library-reference/source/common-dylan/threads.rst

      - :func:`thread-name` Returns the name of a thread, or ``#f`` if no name was supplied.
+     - :gf:`thread-id` Returns the ID of a thread.
      - :func:`join-thread` Blocks until one of the specified threads has terminated, and returns the values of its function.